mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 1. #### Create a LOAD flow per table

 Performed by the **createLoadTableFlows.flow** that receives the Logical Unit name, target interface and target schema and retrieves the list of tables from the LU Schema.
 It then creates a Broadway flow to load the data into each table in the target DB.
 The name of each newly created flow is **load_[Table Name].flow**.
 For example, load_Customer.flow.
-The tables defined in this step are filtered out and the flow is not created for them.
+The tables defined in Step 1 are filtered out and the flow is not created for them.

 2. #### Create the main LOAD flow